Stay Short or Long-term in our Unique Shared House Community!

-The larger group gets together for a shared meal perhaps once a week - usually on a Sunday.
+The community (who ever is available) gets together for a shared meal perhaps once a week - usually on a Sunday.
 Instead of it being a potluck with people sharing their food with others, often each person brings their own plate of food.
-This works really well - as some are vegan, some vegetarian, some gluten free, etc. We call this easy way of having mealtime together BYOD for, Bring Your Own Dinner, and it's a lot of fun.
+This works really well - as some are vegan, some vegetarian, some gluten free, etc. We call this easy way of having mealtime together BYOD for, Bring Your Own Dinner, and it's a lot of fun!

-Everyone is expected to share in the cleaning of their immediate area (within their apartment) by agreement with their housemate(s).
-Everyone also is expected to contribute to the maintenance of the other common areas - which involves maybe 1 hour a week.
+Everyone is expected to share in the cleaning of their immediate area (within their apartment) by agreement with their housemate(s) and to contribute to the maintenance of the other common areas - which involves maybe 1 hour a week.
 The latter may be sweeping/mopping the porch or stairs, wiping down the washing machine, helping with light yard work, or rolling the Waste Pro bins out to the street.
 Contributing to the garden also is welcomed for those who want to harvest from it.

 The long-term residents we prefer